Basilica of San Giovanni Battista, Busto Arsizio: The Medieval Church

 The plan of the medieval church, demolished in 1609.

+San Carlo Borromeo's visit to Busto Arsizio in 1583.
+In the background the church in the centre is probably the church of San Giovanni Battista before its reconstruction.

 The first mention of the church dates back to 1233, and was under the leadership of a priest named Domenico.
 Another document, dated 1243, states that the church housed the Confraternity of Sant'Orsola, as well as the burials of the Bonsignori, Crespi, Ferrario, Pozzi, and Rauli families (all still present in Busto Arsizio to this day).
 The church was expanded at the end of the 13th century.
-On the 29 January 1346, the main altar of the church was consecrated by Brother Francesco, Bishop of Pistoia.
+On 29 January 1346, the main altar of the church was consecrated by Brother Francesco, Bishop of Pistoia.
 A few days later, Don Giovanni de Restagnis, priest of Borsano, consecrated a small chapel adjacent to the church, dedicated to the Holy Virgin Mary.
 The church was decorated in the 16th century.
-In February of 1582, the church was visited by Charles Borromeo, and just one year later, the church became its own pieve, breaking away from the Pieve of Olgiate Olona.
+In February 1582, the church was visited by Charles Borromeo, and just one year later, the church became its own pieve, breaking away from the Pieve of Olgiate Olona.
 Charles Borromeo also appointed Busto Arsizio's first Provost, Ippolito Seta.
 The church was constructed in a romanesque style, and had three Apses.
 The church was expanded once more, and the last pastoral visit occurred in 1603, six years before the old church was demolished, when the pieve was visited by Alessandro Mazenta, sent by Federico Borromeo.
 Plans to demolish and reconstruct the church were approved in 1609.